DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 The first option is "Set temporary".
 If you select that, you'll have to enter your passphrase into the wallet every time you use it (but can use your regular PIN).

 The second option is "Attach to PIN".
 This way you'll have two PIN-codes.
 One normal and one "secret".
-If you chose this, pick a new PIN and follow the directions on the screen and enter your passphrase when asked (be extra careful when entering the passphrase).
+If you select this, pick a new PIN and follow the directions on the screen and enter your passphrase when asked (be extra careful when entering the passphrase).
 You now have two PINs.
 One regular and one "secret".
 If you use this, you have to change the PIN in the corresponding information package as well (or first change the PIN on the Ledger and then use your first PIN as the "secret" PIN).
+Disconnect and reconnect the Ledger and use the "secret" PIN to unlock the device.

+Make sure that the "Bitcoin app" is open on the Ledger device.

-If you want more information check out [Ledgers guide]([Ledger](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security).
+If you want more information check out [Ledgers guide](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security).

 Once the wallet is connected, select `Use a hardware device` and click Next: